 The district's investment in new ELD instructional materials, ELD-specific professional development, and greater alignment across courses has contributed to improved reclassification rates (from 9.09% to 19.01%) and steady growth in ELPI progress.
-This is supported by Metrics 1.13 (Percentage of English Learner students taking advanced placement classes: increase from 6% to 9%), 1.14 (percentage of current EL students who progressed at least one ELPI level increased from 39.4% to 40.5%), and 1.15 (Percentage of English Learner students reclassified to Fluent English Proficient during the school year: increased from 9% to 19%).
+This is support by Metrics 1.13, 1.14, and 1.15.